sinanisler/WordPress.js/README.md

 ### Plan
 Plan is making the one WordPress server and making React work only client side.
 Using React with WP REST or GraphQL data point.
-WordPress will render bare minimum html-hydration for the crawlers but React will hide on users.
+WordPress will render bare minimum html for the crawlers but React will render on users.
 If crawlers visit it will see html-hydration and if user visit will render the theme.
 The aim is making SEO as powerfull as a WordPress native theme.